MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/unified-operations.md

 ## Unified operations

-The concept behind unified operations is simple.
 A single cloud management and operations experience across your portfolio of distributed assets at scale (bringing consistent governance, management, app development, and cloud services to any infrastructure, anywhere) enables an integrated hybrid and multicloud strategy that can increase your organization's future innovation, agility, and business growth.
 The addition of a gateway for cloud controls that extend management and data services to on-premises, multicloud and the edge, enables consistent management and governance for organizations; an integral hybrid and multicloud strategy that can increase your organization's future innovation, agility, and business growth, anywhere.
 Implement an extension (or gateway) in order to apply the controls in your primary cloud provider across your hybrid, multicloud, or edge deployments.

 ![Unified operations extends cloud controls to hybrid, multicloud, and edge deployments](../../_images/unified-operations/primary-cloud-provider-extended.png)